paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-001-definitions.md

 (22) The term “inactive-duty training” means—

-  (A) duty prescribed for members of a reserve component by the Secretary concerned under [section 206 of this title](./chapter-003-basic-pay.md#section-206) or any other law; and
+  (A) duty prescribed for members of a reserve component, or for members of the Space Force in space force active status not on sustained duty, by the Secretary concerned under [section 206 of this title](./chapter-003-basic-pay.md#section-206) or any other law; and

-  (B) special additional duties authorized for members of a reserve component by an authority designated by the Secretary concerned and performed by them on a voluntary basis in connection with the prescribed training or maintenance activities of the units to which they are assigned;
+  (B) special additional duties authorized for members of a reserve component, or for members of the Space Force in space force active status not on sustained duty, by an authority designated by the Secretary concerned and performed by them on a voluntary basis in connection with the prescribed training or maintenance activities of the units to which they are assigned;
   and includes those duties when performed by members of a reserve component in their status as members of the National Guard, but (except as provided in [section 206(d)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section206/d/2&num=0&edition=prelim)) does not include work or study in connection with a correspondence course of a uniformed service.

 (23) The term “member” means a person appointed or enlisted in, or conscripted into, a uniformed service.